 There are over 700 via ferratas in the Dolomites.
 Their main history dates back to the 1st World War when soldiers set up intricate routes across the mountains to fight the opposition.
 Since then, frayed ropes have been replaced with steel cables and the via ferratas have turned into adventure sites for people who aren't necessarily climbers, but explorers that would like to take hiking to the next level.

 Just last year I was a beginner myself, but after 2 full summer seasons spent in the Dolomites, I managed to tick off over 50 via ferratas from my bucket list.
 Here are a few that I consider to be great for novices.

 Ten Beginner Via Ferratas In The Italian Dolomites

 1. Via ferrata Gran Cir

 There is a good reason why this route is on the top of the list.
-It's the easiest one and the ascent is only an hour to an hour and a half long.
+It's the easiest one and the ascent is only 60 to 90 minutes long.

 2. Via ferrata Innerkofler/De Luca

 This is a real gem in the popular Tre Cime Di Lavaredo National Park in the Italian Dolomites.
 Via ferrata Innerkofler packs a hell of a punch for considering it's just a half day excursion.